pea-nut-z/connect-four-app-client-server/README.md

 Password for all accounts : 123456
 ```

-To test multi-player mode, go to the link in a Incognito browser and log in with a different account.
+To try out multi-player mode, go to the link in an Incognito browser and log in with a different account.
+Using another computer or mobile device to log in with a different account and play against yourself is also an option.

-### Context

 This app was my first project when I started learning to code.
 I recently refactored the code to fix mistakes I made and improve performance.
+In single-player mode, you are playing against Peanutbot (AI player).
+In multiplayer mode, a game starts when two players are connected.
+The third player connected to multiplayer mode will get an alert that the server is full, but they can play in single-player mode.

+### Technologies used

+- React
+- Socket.io
+- Firebase Authentication, Real-time Database and Emulators
+- Jest
+- Puppeteer
+- Bootstrap

+### Test

 I mocked Socket.io and achieved 100% coverage using Jest for the game-related components.

 <img src="client/public/test-coverage.jpg" width="75%" height="75%" alt="Test coverage table">